PilarPinto/holbertonschool-web_back_end/0x00-python_variable_annotations/README.md

-This project is about python variables
+This project is about python variables and annotation